AlexiWolf/wolf_engine_old/README.md

 ## Platform Support

 Excellent cross-platform support is one of the main goals of Wolf Engine.
-The entirety of the engine, with `--all-features` enabled, should work on Rust's Tier 1 platforms, plus select Tier 2 platforms.
+The entirety of the engine, with `--all-features` enabled, should work on Desktop (Windows, Linux, MacOS), Mobile (Android, iOS), and WASM.

-The major supported platforms are:

-- Windows
-- Linux
-- MacOS
-- Android
-- IOS
-- WASM

 Failure to build / run on these platforms is considered a bug.
 Please create a bug report if you run into any problems.

 ### The Core Module